castorini/anserini/docs/experiments-msmarco-passage.md

 + Be able to evaluate the retrieved results above.
 + Understand the MRR metric.

+What's Anserini?
+Well, it's the repo that you're in right now.
+Anserini is a toolkit (in Java) for reproducible information retrieval research built on the [Luence search library](https://lucene.apache.org/).
+The Lucene search library provides components of the popular [Elasticsearch](https://www.elastic.co/) platform.

+Think of it this way: Lucene provides a "kit of parts".
+Elasticsearch provides "assembly of parts" targeted to production search applications, with a REST-centric API.
+Anserini provides an alternative way of composing the same core components together, targeted at information retrieval researchers.
+By building on Lucene, Anserini aims to bridge the gap between academic information retrieval research and the practice of building real-world search applications.
+That is, most things done with Anserini can be "translated" into Elasticsearch quite easily.

 ## Data Prep

 In this guide, we're just going through the mechanical steps of data prep.